VishwaGuru17/20-day-Javascript/README.md

 Day 11 - You will be given an array of drinks, with each drink being an object with two properties: name and price.
 Create a function that has the drinks array as an argument and return the drinks objects sorted by price in ascending order

+Day 12 - Given an integer array of coins[ ] of size N representing different types of currency and an integer sum, The task is to find the number of ways to make sum by using different combinations from coins[].

-Day 12 - Create a function that accepts a Date object and returns true if it's Christmas Eve (December 24th) and false otherwise
+Day 13 - Create a function that accepts a Date object and returns true if it's Christmas Eve (December 24th) and false otherwise.